On Fear, Courage & Making The Ask

 My biggest non-business fear is snakes.
 Growing up, kids would taunt me by getting books from the library with snake pictures and surprising me with them.
 Eeeeeps!
 Even years later, despite what I suppose amounts to brief exposure therapy during the grade school reptile show, I’m petrified.

 But it’s no big deal.
-I live in Montreal, don’t vacation in exotic locations, and as long as I keep my wits (and map) about me while visiting zoos, the chances of me needing to confront this fear are minimal.
+I live in a big city, don’t vacation in exotic locations, and as long as I keep my wits (and map) about me while visiting zoos, the chances of me needing to confront this fear are minimal.

 The same can’t be said for business related fears.

 I’m willing to hazard a guess that not far behind public speaking on a work-related list of fears is asking for things…a.k.a. negotiating.
 And sure, it’s possible to avoid it all-together, even as an entrepreneur…as long as you’re ok with ‘meh’ results and quite literally just taking what you can get, instead of what you need/want/deserve.

 But if you’re like me, you want business to grow.
 You want to sign new clients, work with the best service providers, and still have time and energy left at the end of the day.
 So – let’s put on our big guy/gal boots, and figure out how to shake off this fear.